 Why Should You Truss Your Chicken?

-The main goal in trussing a chicken is to cook it evenly.
+The main goal in trussing a chicken is to ensure even cooking and enhance its flavor.

 It will not help in adding flavor to your chicken.
 Trussing is more about ensuring that all parts are properly cooked.

 When you truss a chicken, you will have one good-looking chicken on your table that tastes good.
 You will enjoy a juicy chicken with no dry parts.

 What Do You Need to Truss a Chicken?

 The first thing you would need would be a whole chicken, of course!

 Next, you will also need some twine.
 It could be ordinary kitchen twine, but butcher’s twine seems to be a crowd favorite.

 If you do not have those two, then you can also use some dental floss.
 You want the unflavored and unwaxed kind for this.
 We do not think you would like your chicken tasting like mint!

 You would also need something to cut the twine.
 You can use some scissors for this or even a knife.
 Just make sure they are sharp!